vrandall66/front-end-submissions-public/1710/mod-2/weatherly/template.md

 ## Code Sanitation

-The output from a code sanitizer (either JSHint or ESLint) shows…
+The output from a code sanitizer ESLint shows…

 4 - Zero complaints